Multiple Java Versions

 /usr/libexec/java_home -V

-You may get an output similar to (e.g. on Mac OS X):
+You may get an output similar to (e.g., on macOS):

 Matching Java Virtual Machines (3):